winegui/WineGUI/README.md

 Download the WineGUI package you require for your Linux distribution (we provided `.deb`, `.rpm` and `.tar.gz` files).
 Typically you should use `.deb` file for Ubuntu and Linux Mint distros.

+Install the package and you are ready to go!
+WineGUI should be listed in your menu.

 ## Development

 ### Requirements